Course - Irreversible Thermodynamics - TKJ4200

 - Be able to derive the entropy production for a simple system with transport of heat, mass and charge.

 - Be able to propose equations for transport that agree with the second law of thermodynamics.

 - Understand when such equations are relevant in applications.

 Learning methods and activities

-Lectures and exercises in English.
+Lectures and compulsory exercises in English.
 A theoretical or experimental project.
 The student projects will be adapted to the background of the student.
 Grading is based on the project report.
+The students will have a short presentation of their project before delivering the report.

 Recommended previous knowledge